 I’m convinced these nine things are must-haves for anyone leading a congregation in song week after week.
 Far from exhaustive, they are a set of traits, postures and characteristics I believe are informed by Scripture and ought to transcend culture and denomination.

-1. Your worship leader should meet the biblical qualifications of an elder.
+1. A great worship leader should meet the biblical qualifications of an elder.

 This is important.
 Even if he won’t be called an elder, the congregation will likely treat him like one.